JuanCrg90/Clean-Code-Notes/README.md

 ### What is Clean Code?

-Each experimented programmer has his/her own definition of clean code, but something is clear, a clean code is a code that you can read easily.
+Each experienced programmer has his/her own definition of clean code, but something is clear, a clean code is a code that you can read easily.
 The clean code is code that has been taken care of.

 In his book Uncle Bob says the next: